Health Research 15 min read

 The Hidden Cost of Untreated Hearing Loss: Dementia, Heart Disease, and Beyond

-Why OSHA compliance is the floor — not the ceiling.
+Why OSHA compliance is the floor, not the ceiling.

 The Scope of Occupational Hearing Loss

 Approximately 22 million U.S. workers are exposed to hazardous noise levels each year (NIOSH).
-Occupational noise-induced hearing loss (ONIHL) is the most common work-related illness in the United States and the second most self-reported occupational condition worldwide (WHO, 2024).
+Occupational noise-induced hearing loss is the most common work-related illness in the United States and the second most self-reported occupational condition worldwide (WHO, 2024).

 Hearing Loss and Cognitive Decline

-The mechanism is believed to involve both cognitive load theory (the brain diverts resources from memory and executive function to auditory processing) and social isolation (hearing-impaired individuals withdraw from conversations and social activities, reducing the cognitive stimulation that protects against decline).
+The mechanism is believed to involve both cognitive load theory, where the brain diverts resources from memory and executive function to auditory processing, and social isolation, where hearing-impaired individuals withdraw from conversations and lose the cognitive stimulation that protects against decline.
+Individuals with severe untreated hearing loss face up to a 5× higher risk of developing dementia than those with normal hearing.

 Cardiovascular Connections